inodb/spectrum-viz-website/docs/sylph/overview.md

 ## Current Features

-- Sample processing timeline for each patient
+- Sample processing timeline for each patient with support for recurrent cases
 - Sample processing workflow
 - Input form to add / edit patient timelines

 ## Future Features

-- Multiple timelines for an individual timelines (recurrent cases)
 - Ability to sort chronologically and by ID
 - Input free form notes for individual patient